The major LLMs in 2026

 - 70B class.
 Workstation territory.
 40 to 50GB at 4-bit.
 Needs an M-series Mac with 64GB+ unified memory or a multi-GPU rig.
 (Llama 4 70B equivalent, DeepSeek-Distill 70B.)

 - MoE flagships (200B to 1.6T total).
 Server territory.
-You don't run these unless you have a real machine.
+You don't run these unless you've got a real machine.

 What each is actually good at

 Benchmarks are noisy.
-Here is the working version, from sitting with these models day to day:
+Here's the working version, the kind you only get from sitting with these models day to day.

 - Pure reasoning and math.
 GPT-5.5 in high-reasoning mode, Gemini 3.1 Pro for scientific topics, DeepSeek V4 if you want open.

 - Cheap fast generation at volume.
 Haiku 4.5, GPT-5-mini, Qwen 3.5 7B locally.
-You are paying for throughput, not depth.
+You're paying for throughput here, not depth.

 - Long context (1M+ tokens).
 Gemini 3.1 Pro is the production answer.
-Llama 4 Maverick is the open answer.
+Llama 4 Maverick is the open one.

 - Indian-language work.
-Qwen and Llama both do reasonable Hindi / Tamil / Bengali.
+Qwen and Llama both do reasonable Hindi, Tamil, and Bengali.
 Gemini handles Indic scripts cleanly.
-None of them are great at Hinglish (mixed-script) input — that's still a mess.
+None of them are great at Hinglish (mixed-script) input.
+That's still a mess.

-I would not pick a model based on a benchmark chart.
-I would pick two or three from the list above, run them on your actual workload for a week, and let the one that costs least to keep on staff win.
+I wouldn't pick a model off a benchmark chart.
+I'd pick two or three from the list above, run them on my actual workload for a week, and keep the one that costs least to keep on staff.

 The pricing floor keeps falling

 A useful frame: every six months, the model that was frontier-class becomes the price-floor model.
 Sonnet 4.6 today does what Opus 4 did eighteen months ago, at a fraction of the price.
-The same will be true of whatever Anthropic ships next.
+Whatever Anthropic ships next will tell the same story.

-The implication for anything you build: don't optimize your prompts for a specific model unless you have to.
-The model you target today will be obsolete by the time you ship; the model two tiers below it will probably be free.
+So here's what it means for anything you build.
+Don't tune your prompts for one specific model unless you genuinely have to.
+The model you target today will be obsolete by the time you ship, and the model two tiers below it will probably be free.

 What's next

 This post sorted out who the models are.
-The next one zooms into the hardware you'd need to run them: what CPU, GPU, RAM, and VRAM each actually do for inference, and why VRAM is the bottleneck almost every time.
+The next one drops down to the hardware you'd need to run them: what the CPU, GPU, RAM, and VRAM each do for inference, and why VRAM is the bottleneck almost every single time.

 From the dictionary